-163. From 29 August 2018, Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Overstated Boral North America FY18 Financial Performance Information and/or the Alternative Overstated Boral North America FY18 Financial Performance Information.
+163. From 29 August 2018 (including from each day after that date), Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Overstated Boral North America FY18 Financial Performance Information and/or the Alternative Overstated Boral North America FY18 Financial Performance Information.

 - i.
-The Overstated Boral North America FY18 Financial Performance Information and/or Alternative Overstated Boral North America FY18 Financial Performance Information ought reasonably to have been known by Kane by reason of: - A. (a) his role as Chief Executive Officer and Managing Director of Boral; - B. (b) since the acquisition of Headwaters Kane had spent approximately half his time in the USA to oversee the integration of the Headwaters business; - C. (c) the Internal Audits (including the audit processes and the findings of the Internal Audits) an internal audit in October 2017 of Windows that had identified many issues and control gaps; - D. the matters particularised at paragraphs 132A, 133, 138, 153, 168 and 173 insofar as they concern Kane;
+The Overstated Boral North America FY18 Financial Performance Information and/or Alternative Overstated Boral North America FY18 Financial Performance Information ought reasonably to have been known by Kane by reason of: - A. his role as Chief Executive Officer and Managing Director of Boral; - B. since the acquisition of Headwaters Kane had spent approximately half his time in the USA to oversee the integration of the Headwaters business; - C. the Internal Audits (including the audit processes and the findings of the Internal Audits); - D. the matters particularised at paragraphs 132A, 133, 138, 153, 168 and 173 insofar as they concern Kane;